The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 As you know the various mediums to propagate Hoya, the next step is choosing where you wish to propagate your hoya plant.

 You can either propagate it on soil or in water.
-Both of the ways are fine, and it depends on your choice.
+Both ways are fine, and it depends on your choice.

 1. Propagating in Soil Medium